FlashSampling: Fast and Memory-Efficient Exact Sampling: Theoretical Analysis of FlashSampling

 \subsection{Distributed FlashSampling for Tensor-Parallel Vocabularies}

 In tensor-parallel LM heads, the vocabulary dimension is sharded across $n$ GPUs.
 Naively, each GPU computes local logits and then an all-gather concatenates the full $V$ logits before sampling, incurring communication proportional to the vocabulary size per row.
 FlashSampling treats shards as groups: each rank returns (i) a local exact sample from its shard, if its shard has nonzero mass for that row, and (ii) the shard log-mass $L_k$.
 A final exact categorical sample over the shard log-masses chooses which rank provides the global sample.
 Communication therefore scales with the number of shards, not the number of vocabulary entries.
+Mechanically, each rank fan-outs its per-tile candidates to peers via NVLink P2P from within the matmul epilogue, so this communication overlaps with the GEMM rather than executing as a separate post-GEMM collective.